Policy on Research Misconduct and Procedures for Responding to Allegations of Research

 d.
 There is a reasonable indication of possible violations of civil or criminal law.

 e.
 Federal action is required to protect the interests of those involved in the research misconduct

 g.
 The research community or public should be informed.

-5. Burden of proof
+V. Burden of Proof

 b.
-The destruction, absence of, or respondent’s failure to provide research records adequately
+The destruction, absence of, or Respondent’s failure to provide research records adequately

 i.
 The respondent intentionally, knowingly, or recklessly had research records and destroyed them,